 When you sustain an injury due to another’s negligence, you can incur physical pain, medical expenses, and a loss of wages.
 These combined challenges often lead to feelings of anxiousness and depression, impacting every level of your personal and professional relationships.
 If you can prove that someone else’s breach of care caused these damages, you could be eligible for compensation.

 If you were injured in Grapevine Lake, Lewisville Lake, Lake Ray Hubbard or another North Texas waterway, our Dallas injury lawyer can help you pursue the compensation you deserve.
-Please contact the Turley Law Firm today online or at (214) 691-4025 to schedule your free consultation.
+Please contact the Turley Law Firm today at (214) 691-4025 or email email@example.com to schedule your free consultation.